 Ecuador is located in Northwestern South America in the Andean region and is characterized by its ethnic, cultural and geographical diversity.
-After decades of economic and political crisis, which profoundly affected the levels of poverty in the population, especially the indigenous, the country in recent years has made important structural reforms that have enabled it to improve the growth rates and income levels of its population.
+After decades of economic and political crisis, which profoundly affected Ecuador's poverty level, especially the indigenous population, the country in recent years has made important structural reforms that have enabled it to improve the growth rates and income levels of its population.
 However, there are still major challenges to sustaining these achievements and eradicating the persistent social and economic inequality that mostly affects the indigenous populations living in rural areas.

 In Ecuador, 5.7 million children and adolescents form the population group under age 18; this represents 39.23 percent of the Ecuadorean population.
 About 1.8 million live in poverty, and 1.7 million in extreme poverty, a situation that makes them less able to exercise their fundamental rights, such as access to health, education, protection and participation, among others.

 The most excluded child population has high rates of malnutrition, which reaches levels of up to 53 percent in some areas.
-As a result, children suffer severe language impairments and, thus, difficulties in interaction.
+The effects of malnutrition include severe language impairments; thus, children suffer difficulties in interaction.
 In many cases, this is irreversible and affects their future development.

-In the field of education, 390,000 children ages 5 to 17 do not attend regular education programs, and only 7 percent of young people living in rural areas have completed high school.
-In recent years, according to population statistics related to youth, who number 1.8 million, there is an alarming increase in teenage deaths from preventable causes such as traffic accidents (33 percent), suicide (11 percent) and other accidents (45.21 percent).
+The effects of poverty on children living in Ecuador extend to the field of education.
+390,000 children ages 5 to 17 do not attend regular education programs, and only 7 percent of young people living in rural areas have completed high school.
+In recent years, according to population statistics related to about 1.8 million youths, there is an alarming increase in teenage deaths from preventable causes such as traffic accidents (33 percent), suicide (11 percent) and other accidents (45.21 percent).

 The percentage of teenage mothers is growing, which implies not only health risks to mother and child, but also implications for the future endeavors of these young mothers who are particularly vulnerable to social exclusion.